- Diversity, Equity, and Inclusion

 - Game Design Initiative

-Programming Languages is a lively area at Cornell with eight faculty and over a dozen Ph.D. students.
+Programming Languages is a lively area at Cornell with eight faculty and over two dozen Ph.D. students.
 We are proud of both our breadth and depth in this core discipline.
 Cornell has been known from the beginning for its research in programming languages.
 We have made foundational contributions to type theory, automated theorem proving, and language semantics.
 A more recent theme has been language-based solutions to important problems such as computer security, networking, and distributed programming.
 Cornell researchers have also contributed to language implementation, program analysis and optimization, domain-specific languages, and software engineering.

 Robert Constable does research on programming languages and formal methods in the context of type theory.
 The Nuprl proof assistant, developed by Constable and his group, is a dependently-typed language that can be used to describe distributed computing, as a formal specification language for computing tasks, and as a theory for formalizing topics in constructive and intuitionistic mathematics (of which classical mathematics can usually be seen as a special case).
 Constable is also interested in synthesizing programs and concurrent processes from proofs, developing systems that can be shown to be secure by construction, and exploring the deep connections between programming and logic.

 Nate Foster works on language design, semantics, and implementation.
 In the past, he worked on languages and type systems for data processing, including bidirectional languages and data provenance.
 More recently, he has been developing the Frenetic language, which provides high-level constructs for specifying the behavior of networks.
 Frenetic makes it possible for programmers to specify the behavior of an entire network using a single program that a compiler translates to low-level code for the underlying devices.
 This provides opportunities for enforcing security, reliability, and performance guarantees using language-based techniques.